Flavian5/bfr/README.md

     # Print the residual sum of square error
     print(model.error(vectors))

+    # Print cheap standard deviation based error without going through every vector
+    print(model.error())

+    # Predict the which cluster some points belong to
+    predictions = model.predict(vectors[:2])

-    # Predict the which cluster some points belong to.
+    # Predict the which cluster some points belong to
     # Outlier_detection=True defines that points far from their closest cluster will be identified
     predictions = model.predict(vectors[:2], outlier_detection=True)